helloanh/vr-development-portfolio/README.md

 5. Project 2

 ## Learning Resources
 I've used mostly MOOCs to update my skills.
+I decided to start with getting a general foundation with VR by focusing on one game platform, the Unity3D.
+Because I want to do more mobile VR, the community recommend Unity3D as suppose to Unreal Engine.
+There are more online resources and projects on Unity.

-You can view the full list [here](/VR-Learning-Resources.md)
+You can view the full list and my review [here](/VR-Learning-Resources.md).